Dems’ long game? Pelosi raises prospect of prosecuting Trump once he leaves office

 Sen. Chuck Grassley, R-Iowa, expressed disbelief over Pelosi's reported "prison" comments.

 “She didn’t say that!”
-Sen. Chuck Grassley, R-Iowa, said Thursday when asked about Pelosi’s comments.
+Grassley said Thursday when asked about Pelosi’s remarks.

 He later added: “To go to prison you’ve got to violate a law.
 What law did he violate?”